spicyjack/idgasm-sql/docs/callbacks.md

   the other objects
 - _Controller_ object will then pull data from _Model_ (the model), and call `update_view()` on the view
-- View will call ???
+- View will display the data that's passed into it, in whatever format was requested by the user

 ## Object Methods/Messages ##